shreyas-jk/Baby-Action-Detection-for-Safety-System-Prototype/README.md

 ## Data collection
 Data was collected from YouTube video clips.
 Human pose keypoints were extracted with the help of [MediaPipe](https://mediapipe.dev/).

+## Classes trained
+1. Baby Walking
+2. Baby Still (no movement, can be considered as sleeping)
+3. Baby Crawling

 # Install

 Create a new environment and use below command for installing all required packages